UCL-EO/geog0111/notebooks/InstallGDAL.md

 	brew install hello

 If that fails, check that you used the right file `~/.zsh_profile` or `~/.bash_profile` above for your shell and that you opened a new shell.
 Don't try to go further until you have this sorted.
-If you need help, contact the [course tutor)(mailto:p.lewis@ucl.ac.uk).
+If you need help, contact the [course tutor](mailto:p.lewis@ucl.ac.uk).

 ## gdal install